Community Support Facilitator - Taranaki

 By joining our team, you will find yourself working with people to ensure they have real choices, can plan their own futures with tailored tools and have the skills to navigate their own road maps to create brighter futures for themselves, their whanau and their communities.

 Ideally, we’re looking for someone who reflects our values.
 Your ability to maintain confidentiality, discretion and make sound judgement calls will be a given.

 We will provide you with a supportive, fully resourced yet flexible working environment filled with the passionate people, we proudly call our team.

-If you have the relevant experience, a flexible approach, thrive on the responsibility of a self-managed role, have high performance standards and a great sense of humour, please e-mail us (firstname.lastname@example.org), in the first instance, your CV and a covering letter detailing why you are made for this role by Friday 16th October 2020.
+If you have the relevant experience, a flexible approach, thrive on the responsibility of a self-managed role, have high performance standards and a great sense of humour, please e-mail your CV and covering letter to firstname.lastname@example.org.

 All new appointees into Progress to Health require background checking.
 Under the requirements of the Children's Act 2014, new employees that are identified as coming under this Act are required to undergo further safety checks as part of the recruitment process.